joncheng-dev/EluneApi.Solution/README.md

 #### Set up a Connection String to Database

-_Navigate to the project's production directory `ParksApi.Solution/ParksApi`.
+_Navigate to the project's production directory `EluneApi.Solution/Elune`.
 Create a new file called `appsettings.json`.
 Within the `appsettings.json` file, add the following code snippet.
 Change the server and port as needed.
-Replace the `uid`, and `pwd` values with your username and password for MySQL.
-Under `database`, add a fitting name — although `parks_api` is suggested for clarity of purpose._
+Replace the `uid`, and `pwd` values with your username and password for PostGreSQL.
+Under `database`, add a fitting name — although `elune_api` is suggested for clarity of purpose._

 ```json
 {